-less air at higher altitude means there is less horsepower available, even with proper carburetion.
+Less air at higher altitude means there is less horsepower available, even with the optimal air/fuel ratio.
 Expect acceleration and top speed to be reduced at higher altitudes.

 To overcome operating with less power at high altitudes, your snowmobile may also require different settings for the drive chain gears and V-belt clutch to avoid poor performance and rapid wear.
 If you plan to operate your snowmobile at an altitude different from the area where you bought it, be sure to consult a Yamaha dealer.
-They can tell you if there are any changes necessary for the altitude where you plan to ride.
+The dealer can tell you if there are any changes necessary for the altitude where you plan to ride.

-The drive chain gears and V-belt clutch should be adjusted when operating over a high altitude of 900 m (3,000 ft).
+The drive chain gears and V-belt clutch should be adjusted when operating above a high altitude of 900 m (3,000 ft).
 Consult a Yamaha dealer.